Heathwood, Queensland: Education

 There are no schools in Heathwood.
-The nearest primary school is Pallara State School in Pallara but on the boundary with Heathwood.
-The nearest secondary school is Forest Lake State High School in Forest Lake.
+The nearest government primary school is Pallara State School in Pallara, but on the boundary with Heathwood.
+The nearest government secondary school is Forest Lake State High School in Forest Lake.

 Transport

 Heathwood is connected to Brisbane CBD by a number of routes e.g. Centenary Highway through Forest Lake, Ipswich Motorway through Oxley, Logan Motorway and by rail through Richlands.

-Brisbane Transport operates two routes that serve stops in Heathwood:
+Transport for Brisbane operates two bus routes that serve stops in Heathwood: